Blanchard-lab/sr-probe-caught-annotator/README.md

 Do not deploy on a web server.
 If multiple participants are annotating, connect to the same network and use local server.
 To find your ip, run:

 `ipconfig getifaddr en0` (Mac/Linux)

+**NOTE**
+This simple HTTP server might run into "Broken Pipe" error due to connection dropping when streaming videos on multiple clients on the same local network.
+For a robust option, check out the `flask-nginx` branch